merenlab/anvio/anvio/docs/artifacts/discov-stats.md

 _S_, _E_, and DisCov scores are computed based on per-nucleotide coverage arrays for individual contigs.
 When computing scores at the genome-level, the arrays for all contigs within a given genome (or more generically, a given bin) are concatenated.
 Note that the concatentation of per-contig coverage arrays means that the windows for the _S_ metric can span across contig boundaries within the genome.

-The per-base coverage arrays are either obtained directly from %{bam-file}ss, or from the auxiliary database files (`AUXILIARY-DATA.db`) produced by %{anvi-profile}s.
+The per-base coverage arrays are either obtained directly from a %(bam-file)s, or from the auxiliary database files (`AUXILIARY-DATA.db`) produced by %(anvi-profile)s.

 ### _S_ and window length